 This institution performed well when I needed a wiretransfer.
 They understand what a domestic intermediary bank is and how to execute instructions correctly.
 Unlike some institutions, Collee did not attempt to charge for foreign wire because ultimate payee was foreign.
 I deal with many banks and am happy with this institutes service.
 I never have problem reaching live persons.
 2.55% interest is not bad either.
 I recommend Collee Bank.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Coulee Bank had $2.37 million in non-current loans and owned real-estate with $29.73 million in equity and loan loss allowances on hand to cover it.
 This gives Coulee Bank a Texas Ratio of 7.98% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Coulee Bank held steady from 8.31% as of December 31, 2012 to 7.98% as of December 31, 2013, resulting in a positive change of 3.96%.This indicates that the balance sheet and financial strength for Coulee Bank has held steady in recent periods.
+The Texas Ratio for Coulee Bank experienced no significant changes from 8.31% as of December 31, 2012 to 7.98% as of December 31, 2013, resulting in a positive change of 3.96%.This indicates that the balance sheet and financial strength for Coulee Bank has had no significant changes in recent periods.